pqabelian/abelian-community-website/docs/guide/qday-whitepaper.md

 Quantum-resistant transactions are handled by the upgraded EVM implementation in QDay validator nodes, which supports quantum-resistant keys and algorithms.
 These transactions are only supported in the following scenario:

-- Accounts using ~~the~~ quantum-resistant keys to interact with the quantum-resistant smart contracts.
+- Accounts using quantum-resistant keys to interact with the quantum-resistant smart contracts.

 In other words, quantum-resistant transactions are entirely independent of legacy keys.
 Only wallets equipped with quantum-resistant key and algorithm support can initiate these transactions.
 To successfully complete Phase 2, QDay will provide a reference implementation of quantum-resistant wallets as a core component.
 The design and implementation details of these wallets will be published in a separate whitepaper.